adobkin/libcapn/README.md

 }
 ```

 > The APNs drops the connection if it receives an invalid token.
-The function passes out an index of array for invalid token via pointer `invalid_token_index`.
 You'll need to reconnect and send notification to token(s)
 following it, again.

 If flag `APN_OPTION_RECONNECT` is specified, the `apn_send()` automatically establishes new connection to APNs when connection is dropped